brothenhaeusler/connect_four/README.md

 # include link

 ### 3 Metrics
 I used Radon for delivering the Metrics as required.
 This in particular includes the Cyclomatic complexity and the Halstead metrics.
-The The results can be accessed in my latest[GitHub Workflow](actions).
+The The results can be accessed in my latest [GitHub Workflow](https://github.com/brothenhaeusler/connect_four/actions).

 ### 4 Clean Code Development
 [the cheatsheet](doc/clean_code/cheatsheet%20clean_code.docx)  (Sorry for the format, but that's what I unfortunately have open while programming) and [4](doc/clean_code/code_examples) examples, where I applied different clean code principles.